pigovsky/pigovsky/README.md

 * Along with developing software myself I coordinate work and review PRs.

-* I have experience in scientific research in the field of mathematical modelling and numeric methods.
+* I have experience in scientific research in the field of mathematical modelling and numeric methods, machine learning.

 ### Education